ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 Example of derivers are:
 - [`ppx_show`](https://github.com/thierry-martinez/ppx_show), which generates
   from a type a pretty printer for values of this type.
-- Derivers that derives serializers from OCaml types to other formats, such as JSON with [`ppx_yojson_conv`](https://github.com/janestreet/ppx_yojson_conv), YAML with [`ppx_deriving_yaml`](https://github.com/patricoferris/ppx_deriving_yaml), or
+- Derivers that derive serializers from OCaml types to other formats, such as JSON with [`ppx_yojson_conv`](https://github.com/janestreet/ppx_yojson_conv), YAML with [`ppx_deriving_yaml`](https://github.com/patricoferris/ppx_deriving_yaml), or